universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

   headers: "Origin, X-Requested-With, Content-Type, Accept"
 ```

-and install the `cors` package:
+And install the `cors` package.

 ```bash
 npm install cors
 ```

-This is necessary to allow our frontend to make requests to our backend since they are running on different ports and that counts as a cross-origin request.
+This is necessary to allow our frontend to make requests to our backend since they are running on different ports, and that counts as a cross-origin request.

 ## TodoItems Controller

-Lets create our first controller for our TodoItems.
-Create a new file in the `src/controllers` directory called <js-only> `TodoItems.controller.js` </js-only><ts-only> `TodoItems.controller.ts` </ts-only>, the `.controller` suffix is a convention universal-core-express-controllers uses to identify controllers.
+Let's create our first controller for our TodoItems.
+Create a new file in the `src/controllers` directory called <js-only> `TodoItems.controller.js` </js-only><ts-only> `TodoItems.controller.ts` </ts-only>.
+The `.controller` suffix is a convention universal-core-express-controllers uses to identify controllers.

-This is how our `TodoItemsController` should look like:
+This is how our `TodoItemsController` should look:

 ```js:title=src/controllers/TodoItems.controller.js
 import {